Launch offer: your first press release for €9.95 (normally €49.95) Claim offer →

 Claude Limited search Less applicable

 For press releases: Perplexity's real-time indexing makes it ideal for time-sensitive announcements.
 ChatGPT requires users to actively search, which may or may not happen.
+This timing gap is one reason AI-native distribution outperforms legacy wires for citation—see our Pressonify vs PR Newswire breakdown on why a 60-second publish-to-index loop beats a 24-48 hour wire review when freshness drives citation.

 News Publisher Citation Problem